-Two fantastic concerts, waterfalls, volcanoes, hot springs, a Latin dancing show and a boat ride where you'll likely see monkeys, iguanas and many tropical birds highlight this amazing 6-day trip.Full Itinerary
+Three fantastic concerts, waterfalls, volcanoes, hot springs, a Latin dancing show and a boat ride where you'll likely see monkeys, iguanas and many tropical birds highlight this amazing Costa Rican Tour!Full Itinerary

-Stare down 1,000 feet at the edge of an active volcano's crater, visit two spectacular national parks, relax on beautiful sandy beaches, visit a local high school and perform with the students.Full Itinerary
+Stare down 1,000 feet at the edge of an active volcano's crater, visit two spectacular national parks, relax on beautiful sandy beaches, visit a local high school and perform with students from a local ensemble!Full Itinerary

 San Jose is the cosmopolitan capital, but the real stars of Costa Rica are the forests, volcanoes, wildlife and beaches found throughout the country.

 San Jose, the capital city of Costa Rica, is the nation's largest city.
 It is home to European-influenced architecture such as the National Museum, with its impressive exhibits of natural history and pre-Columbian art and artifacts, the University of Costa Rica and the Teatro Nacional, which was built from coffee taxes and modeled after the Paris Opera House.

 Monteverde is famous for its Cloud Forest.
 Founded in the 1950s by a group of Quakers from Alabama, the Monteverde Cloud Forest is home to more than 400 species of birds, 100 species of mammals and 2,500 species of plants.
 Here, groups can swing far above the forest floor on the world famous Monteverde Canopy Tour!